 Recently, I was housesitting at my sister’s place in the county and decided to draw her house, so I went out the yard, found a good angle, and started to draw.

 After 30+ minutes of intense effort, drawing and redrawing the lines, I had gotten absolutely nowhere.
 The shapes and perspective were fairly complex and I just couldn’t make it work no matter how hard I tried.
-The drawing was a jumble of disconnected lines and I had to give it up because the sun was setting.
+The drawing was a jumble of disconnected lines with no perspective and I had to give it up because the sun was setting.

 Part of me was disappointed that I failed, but I’ve been studying ‘the learning process’ so much over the last few years and what I’ve come to understand is that skills are like muscles.
 In order to develop them, our brains need struggle.